Local Policy Priorities

 - The City Council should pass anti-retaliation protections for renters and create a Healthy Homes program that includes regular inspections of rental properties to ensure that they meet basic health and safety standards.

-Click here to join our Healthy Homes Committee and help advocate for safe, healthy homes.
+Click here to tell City Council to support the Healthy Homes Ordinance, and advocate for safe, healthy homes.

 Defend Affordable Housing Against NIMBY Opposition

 - There is broad and deep support for ensuring all our neighborhoods stay affordable so that New Orleanians aren’t pushed out, but small, vocal groups of neighbors often derail new affordable housing developments.